 For visitors transiting the station on their way to or from Fukui, Kyoto and Osaka, the Limited Express Thunderbird runs on the Hokuriku Main Line and other connecting lines.
 Services depart from Platforms No. 1 and 2 at Kanazawa Station and stop at the following:

 *Please note, stations marked in bold / red on the map are stops on all Thunderbird Services.
 Most Thunderbird services use Kanazawa as their northern terminus however there is also one service each day which begins or ends a little further north at Wakura Onsen.
 Depending on which Thunderbird service you use, the total travel time from Kanazawa to Osaka is between 160 to 170-minutes and costs just under JPY8000.
 Refer to our ‘Limited Express Thunderbird Timetable’ page for the daily schedule.

 There is no escaping the fact that travel using the shinkansen and other rapid services is expensive.
 Given the speed and distances covered by these trains, travelers should think of them much like taking a flight, with tickets accordingly priced.
 International visitors to Japan have the option of purchasing one of several passes which allow for unlimited use of the Hokuriku along with other services:

 Covering all 9 shinkansen lines in Japan and many other train services, the JR Pass is a great option for visitors planning to use the shinkansen more than a handful of times and/or travel large distances.
 Travelers have the option of 7, 14 and 21-day passes covering either Ordinary or Ordinary and Green Cars.
 The JR Pass allows for use of any service on the Hokuriku Shinkansen line at no additional cost but noting that should holders wish to have a reserved seat, they are still required to book a seat at the ticket office (at no additional cost).
 This pass also covers the Thunderbird.

 This pass covers the Hokuriku and Joetsu Shinkansen lines serving Nagano and Niigata, along with other regional services.
 There is only one option of pass, covering 5 days of use within a 14-day period from its date of activation.
 Notably cheaper than the JR Pass, this is a great option for visitors staying within Nagano and Niigata.
 Much like the JR Pass, it allows for use of any service on the Hokuriku Shinkansen line at no additional cost but noting that should holders wish to have a reserved seat, they are still required to book a seat at the ticket office (at no additional cost).
 Please note, this pass does not cover services to the west of Kanazawa such as those connecting to Kyoto and Osaka.
 As such, it does not cover the Thunderbird.

 Valid for 7 consecutive days from date of activation, the Hokuriku Arch Pass covers train services from Tokyo – including trains from both Narita and Haneda Airports – to Nagano and Kanazawa and then onto Kyoto, Osaka and Kansai Airport.
 For many international visitors, this pass covers the majority of their intended destinations as the they follow the most popular tourist route from Tokyo to Kanazawa and onto Kyoto and Osaka.
 Notably cheaper than the full JR Pass, the Hokuriku Arch Pass offers fantastic convenience and savings.
 This pass covers the Thunderbird.
 This pass also covers the Thunderbird.

 Passes can be purchased via the official website or via a JR-affiliated overseas sales office.
 Once you have completed payment, you will receive an exchange order.
 This is a proof of payment and looks almost like a flight ticket with your personal details, type of pass, and validity (three months from the date of issue).
 It is important to note that the exchange order is not your actual pass and will need to be exchanged for your pass once in Japan.
 Whatever you do, do not lose the exchange order and prioritise exchanging it for your pass when you arrive.

 Prior to using your pass, you must actually get your hands on it by exchanging the order/proof of purchase you received online.
 This can be done a numerous JR Pass Exchange Offices found at any major train station or airport including Narita Airport, Haneda Airport, Chubu Centrair International Airport and Kansai International Airport.
 If you have time to do so before leaving the airport, you can use the pass immediately.
 Tokyo Station is another popular place to exchange/obtain your pass at either of these offices:

 — JR East Travel Service Center (Marunouchi North Exit): 07:30 to 20:00

 — JR Central Ticket Office (Yaesu North Exit): 07:30 to 20:00

 If you need to exchange your pass while at Kanazawa Station, you can do so at either of these offices:

-Central Ticket Office: 04:40 to 23:30
+— Central Ticket Office: 04:40 to 23:30

 — Nippon Travel Agency TiS: 11:00 to 19:00 (Weekdays) / 10:30 to 18:30 (Weekends)

 To exchange/activate your pass you will need your exchange order and passport.
 Make sure you allow adequate time to exchange and activate your pass if you are intending to use it on the same day or do so a day or two before you plan to start using it (you can always nominate a later activation date).
 Once you have your activated pass you are free to ride however you can’t insert your pass into the ticket gates.
 Simply walk through the side booth (permanently attended by station staff) and show your pass.
 You will be waved through and you can make your way to the platform.

 When visiting Kanazawa, it is worth taking the time to head south to the World Heritage-listed villages of Shirakawa-go and Gokayama, and from there, onto the historic old town of Takayama.
 Daily bus services to those destinations operate to and from Kanazawa Station.

 The Hokuetsu Bus company operates regular services between Kanazawa Station and Ogimachi (with some additional services to Suganuma from March until November).
 The bus departs from the East Exit of Kanazawa and takes between 75 to 85 minutes to reach Ogimachi – depending on the service you use – and costs around JPY1850.
 Please see the following page for information including timetables and fares to and from Kanazawa.
 The full journey from Kanazawa to Takayama by bus takes around 2 hours and costs JPY3600 one-way while a return ticket will cost around JPY6400.

 The station’s Tourist Information Center is easy to find, located on the northern side of the station, just inside the entrance.
 Directly across from the ticket gates leading to the train platforms, you literally can’t miss it.
 Open daily from 08:00 until 20:00, staff can assist with general enquiries, transport enquiries, timetables and maps, accommodation bookings and luggage delivery.